- Favorite Spot on Campus

 - Book Currently Reading

-- James is currently a PhD Candidate whose dissertation focuses on how events change citizen attitudes towards democracy.
+- James is currently a PhD Candidate at American University’s School of International Service.
+His dissertation focuses on how events change citizen attitudes towards democracy.
 His dissertation uses spatial and quasi-experimental methods to isolate the impacts of protests and events that contribute to democratic backsliding.
 His other research interests include Global Economic Governance, Russian politics, US foreign policy, and mixed-methods research design.
 James got his BA from Hamilton College, where he majored in Economics and Government.
+You can follow him on Twitter @James_Bryan7.